 With a country that hopes to boost childbirth to tackle an ageing population, women face an even bumpier road to reach their full potential.
 To overcome the multiple challenges of equal pay, care for two children, work-life balance, and career-advancing opportunities: it will not be enough for women to simply build stronger self-awareness and keep striving.
 Equally importantly, their husbands, male colleagues, government and public support from across society, have a greater role to play.

-After all, our ultimate goal is not to achieve equality by numbers.
+After all, our ultimate goal is not to beat gender inequality in China by numbers.
 Nor do women need to behave like men to be successful.
 We just need the freedom of choice to live a life on our own terms.